Reply to comment

 • White level 2 stops below saturation level.

-• Black level 4 stops below black level.
+• Black level 4 stops above black level.

 • Color matrix diagonal with coefficients equal to unity.